 I am eating a book of recipes, another moth offered.
 It is simple but sweet, and good for the young ones.

 The little brown moth did not share anything about the story it was slowly eating, within the simple leather binding every night.
 The writer, the woman, wrote about a man who had come to court her at her family’s home, despite the resistance of her father, and the jealousy of her sister.
 She had been uncertain at first, but the man had been so kind, and so patient, that she had found herself falling in love with him.
-Here the story was sugared, and the little brown moth emerged for several mornings twitching and dizzy.
+Here the story was sugared, and the little brown moth emerged for several mornings lethargic and dizzy.